jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 <img src="/assets/CompositeRoadkillFriesObjects2.png" alt="In-N-Out Burger Roadkill Fries Objects Second Version"  width = "100%" align="center" style="padding-right: 35px;">

-The calorie count for `RoadkillFries` will be the sum of the calories for each of the non-terminal leaf nodes shown above.

 ### Learn the rules, and then break the rules
 I’m not really breaking the rules here, but I’m really pushing the Composite boundary a bit.